Campus deadline: Noon, Monday, December 11, 2023

 The Barry M. Goldwater Scholarship provides $7,500 per year for educational expenses to sophomores and juniors majoring in math, science, and engineering.
 The purpose of the award is to encourage outstanding students to pursue careers and advanced degrees in these fields.

-Prospective applicants must first complete the pre-application (coming soon) and schedule an appointment with Alicia Hayes, the Goldwater Scholarship campus representative.
+Prospective applicants must first complete the pre-application (available in early September) and schedule an appointment with Alicia Hayes, the Goldwater Scholarship campus representative.

 - be a full-time sophomore or junior (planning one or two more years of full-time undergraduate study)

-- be a U.S. citizen, resident alien or U.S. national
+- be a U.S. citizen, U.S. national, or permanent resident

 - have a college GPA of at least 3.0 on a 4.0 scale